AsmaaAbdelhalim/Laravel_Portfolio/README.md

   - Multiple portfolios are supported, each with its own projects and categories.
   - AJAX pagination allows users to browse projects smoothly.
   - On the public site, visitors can click on a project to view its details and images in a modal window, without leaving the main page.

-## Planned Feature Details

-- **Notifications:**
-  - Real-time or dashboard notifications for admins about new contact messages and CRUD actions by other admins.
-- **Project View Counter:**
-  - Each project will display a view count, incremented for each guest (not logged-in user) visit.

 ## Contribution